 If we demand transparency from others, we need to exercise financial transparency of our own.
 This remains the core commitment of PWYP in anticipation of our registration as a UK charitable organisation.
 On this page you will find details of our income and expenditure for 2014.
 If you have any questions or would like more information please contact our International Director Marinke van Riet (firstname.lastname@example.org).
 The PWYP audited accounts will in future also be published on this page.

-In 2013 the International Secretariat of Publish What You Pay consisted of a team of eleven members.
-Six were based in London and the others in Beirut, Nairobi, N’djamena, Niamey and Kiev, hosted by PWYP members or a local partner.
+The International Secretariat of Publish What You Pay consists of a small core team of eleven members.
+Seven are based in London and the others in Beirut, Nairobi, Niamey and Kiev, hosted by PWYP members or a local partner.

 Please note that we do not accept any donations from the extractive industry.